wbean1/wbean1.info/content/posts/blueprint.md

 * Take 1 SUPER-B-COMPLEX (Costco brand) per day, when I remember
 * Drink 4-5 L of H2O per day
-* Favor eating protien over carbs, in all cases possible:
+* Favor eating protein over carbs, in all cases possible:
   - NO pop, ever.  fuck that shit, even the zero sugar ones.
 Just cut it out.
   - Don't do buns
-  - Replace sugary snacks with nuts & protien bars
+  - Replace sugary snacks with nuts & protein bars
   - Don't drink beer.
 It makes you feel like shit.
 Also it doesn't taste good anyway.
-Take a shot a vodka if you need it instead.
+Take a shot of vodka if you need it instead.
+  - Skip bfast/lunch if you're not hungry or feeling low on energy.
+Someone just made up the 3 meals/day bullshit; you probably don't need it.
 * Keep stress low
   - Do your work.
 Do it well.
   - Don't take on everything.